irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/RobotCodeInstructions/ComposingTasksTogether.md

   new DriveForwardTask(3.5));
 ```

-The example above is a sequence of two tasks, where it will first wait 3 seconds and then will drive 3.5 inches forward.
+The example above is a sequence of two tasks: first wait 3 seconds, then drive 3.5 inches forward.

 ## ConcurrentTask.AnyTasks()

-Concurrent AnyTasks starts all of the tasks at the same time and completes them all when one of them has considered itself to be completed.
+`ConcurrentTask.AnyTasks` starts all tasks at the same time and completes when any one of them has completed.

 ```java
 ConcurrentTask.AnyTasks(